Conference organisers: I also made a shorter cheatsheet with all this info for you.

 - Publish my slides and screen recording after my talk.
 If there is a good enough connection, this normally happens right after the presentation.
 Everything I create at your event will be licensed Creative Commons unless otherwise agreed.

-- A professional stage setup.
+- Deliver a professional stage setup.
 I bring my own laptop and connectors, but I expect at least a power plug and a microphone.
 I am very good with audio engineers (having been one myself) but I am not there to fix audio issues or set up projectors.
 I expect this to work and be available.
 I normally don’t need an internet connection, but would love to have one.

 - If possible, I’d like you to cover my travel and hotel.
 I am on stage and need to be able to concentrate on that.
 I can not do so if I need to find lodgings and organise travel to your event in addition to presenting.
 I don’t expect first class or business class flights, but I do expect to arrive a day before the event and leave the day after with lodging organised in between.
 I do not want to book and pay myself and get reimbursed.
 International payments are a mess and I don’t have time to deal with paper work in between events seeing that I am presenting almost every two weeks.
 I am sorry if that sounds harsh, but I want to concentrate on my talks, not try to explain to the tax department what all these invoices are about.